tsailiming/tsailiming.github.io/content/Articles/2025-05-25-llmd/index.md

 * Be sustainable and energy efficient to increase the tokens per watt/dollar.
 * Scalable and resilient, ensuring it can meet fluctuating demands from the users.

 In a token factory, you will frequenly find vLLM as the core inference engine. vLLM is a peformant inference engine that is optimized for serving large language models efficiently.
 It is designed to maximize throughput using features like continuous batching, paged attention and speculative decoding, leveraging hardware accelerators.
-These accelerators excel at highly parallel tasks required to predict the next token, however inference performance is often constrained by the available memory capcity.
+These accelerators excel at highly parallel tasks required to predict the next token, however inference performance is often constrained by the available memory capacity.

 However, vLLM alone is insufficient.
 To truly unlock its potential in the enterprise, we need a scalable, efficient, and open infrastructure. llm-d delivers that by enabling high-performance, distributed inference across heterogeneous environments.